-Engine case -POLINI reed valve intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL
+Engine housing -POLINI diaphragm intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL

 The completely redesigned POLINI engine cases with diaphragm intake for Vespa PX125/150 Elestart and the Spanish Motovespa models PX125 Iris (99M), PX150 Iris (75M), 125 CL (9CL) and 150 CL (9NC) combine modern flow technology with the robustness of classic large-frame engines.
 They are designed as a performance-oriented replacement for the original Piaggio or Motovespa engine housing and form a stable basis for powerful street and racing setups.
+Polini OEM: 170.0600

 For PX125/150 Elestart